VIJAYBORATE1999/DevOps-CI-CD-tools-/AWS/VPC, NACL , INTERNET Gateway, Route Table/Readme.md

       <IMG SRC="VPC.png">

-    • NACL is firstlayer defence   Subnet level
+    • NACL is firstlayer defence  at Subnet level
-    • Security is final level defnece at instance level
+    • Security Group is final level defnece at instance level

      <B>ELASTIC  Load BALANCER </B>: IS ATTACHED TO public Subnet .As load balancer is created AWS allocates
     IP address to it.It forward the request depending upon the load  at Instances .